History and stories at Cressing Temple Barns

 The oldest of the two barns, the Barley Barn, was constructed in the 1200s.
 The timber structure stretches a total of 118 feet and is 45 feet wide.
 In the 16th century, the barn was altered to fit the common crown-post model of the era.
 When you visit our site, you will notice the Barley Barn’s roof structure is distinctively different to our Wheat Barn’s roof as it includes several curved bracing timbers.

 The Wheat Barn

 Our Wheat Barn retains the most authentic barn structure closest to its original 13th century construction.
 It is considered to be a masterpiece of Romanesque carpentry, with soaring timbers that give the barn an astonishing, cathedral-like quality.

 Built in the 1600s, our Farmhouse, at the centre of our grounds, encompasses all the common features of a typical Essex farmhouse.
-From its elegant fireplaces to Georgian-style drawing rooms, the Farmhouse is available to hire for corporate meetings and community weddings.
+From its elegant fireplaces to Georgian-style drawing rooms, the Farmhouse is available to hire for corporate meetings.
 Visitors of the Farmhouse may also spot remnants of the ‘Great House’ built by William Smyth in 1623, which was later destroyed in a fire.

 Tudor Walled Garden